yarisvt/tyk-docs/tyk-docs/content/report-monitor-trigger-events/event-types.md

 *   `QuotaExceeded`: Quota for a specific key has been exceeded
 *   `RatelimitExceeded`: Rate limit has been exceeded for a specific key
+*   `OrgQuotaExceeded`: Quota for a specific organization has been exceeded
+*   `OrgRateLimitExceeded`: Rate limit has been exceeded for a specific organization
 *   `AuthFailure`: A key has failed authentication or has attempted access and was denied
 *   `KeyExpired`: A key has attempted access but is expired
 *   `VersionFailure`: A key has attempted access to a version it does not have permission to access